torischuyler/torischuyler.github.io/README.md

-# eOS Experiments
+# Tori Schuyler

 ## About

-This project serves as a sandbox to explore and showcase programming skills.
+This project serves as a personal website and sandbox to explore programming.